Rishithakallurii/Breast-Cancer-Prediction/README.md

 # Results
 The Logistic Regression model achieved a prediction accuracy of 99.35%.
 Detailed results and model performance metrics can be found in the notebook

+# Contact
+For any questions or feedback, please contact rishithakalluri22@gmail.com.